loiwai/cleanCode/README.md

 ## Community

-We encourage you to join our community and engage in discussions related to clean code on the [project's issue tracker](https://github.com/loiwai/cleanCode).
+I encourage you to join this project and engage in discussions related to clean code on the [project's issue tracker](https://github.com/loiwai/cleanCode).
 Feel free to ask questions, share your experiences, or request specific topics for discussion.

 Let's work together to improve our coding practices and create a cleaner codebase!